 National Reputation - Our program is recognized regionally and nationally for superior performance, including a ranking as the state's top hospital for Major Cardiac Surgery and Heart Attack Treatment by CareChex/Comparion; nine annual designations as a national Top 100 Cardiovascular Hospital by Thomson/Reuters; and a 2010 Top Quality Rating for Cardiac Surgery Performance from the Society of Thoracic Surgeons.

 Our cardiothoracic surgical teams are among the most experienced and most highly trained in the country.
-These talented specialists are committed to providing the very best care, and the helping you or your loved one enjoy a longer, healthier life.
+These talented specialists are committed to providing the very best care and helping you or your loved one enjoy a longer, healthier life.

 Most heart surgery procedures fall into common categories: